MatZar01/Finicky-Transfer-Learning/README.md

 ## General info

-Fussy Transfer Learning methods were made to enable the use of AI methods in underfunded governmental agencies with limited access to computing resources.
+Finicky Transfer Learning methods were made to enable the use of AI methods in underfunded governmental agencies with limited access to computing resources.
 Provided methods are meant to use for lowering inference time of image classification models used in infrastructure maintenance agencies for assessing defects in public infrastructure.

-The main differences between regular Transfer Learning, CNN pruning and Fussy Transfer Learning are shown in the image below:
+The main differences between regular Transfer Learning, CNN pruning and Finicky Transfer Learning are shown in the image below:

 <p align="center">
   <img src="https://i.ibb.co/1XjpGgh/fig1.png" alt="FTL visual abstract" width="550" height="700"/>